Tag Archives: gelt

 In the Dreidel Cookies post, I mentioned a little card attached to the cookies dressed for a bake sale.
 I couldn’t bear the thought that the cookies, created with such intent, might get scarfed down without the scarfer understanding what they were scarfing.
 The card explained the name and meaning of each letter.

 Same with the little dreidel/candy gifts we brought for my son’s class.
 (I did cave and add one piece of gelt to the dreidel, but I’m not sure I’ll do this next year.
-See “Hanukkah Parent Guidelines” post.)
-I made a slightly different card for the dreidels.
+See “Hanukkah Parent Guidelines” post about such things.)
+I made a slightly different card for the dreidels: Continue reading

 Wrapping Up Hanukkah